Jerrylum/topmost2/README.md

 ### Other Software

-There are some software on the Internet are doing the same thing too.
-Like [DeskPins](https://efotinis.neocities.org/deskpins/) and [Window TopMost Control](https://www.sordum.org/9182/window-topmost-control-v1-2/).
+There are similar software like [DeskPins](https://efotinis.neocities.org/deskpins/) and [Window TopMost Control](https://www.sordum.org/9182/window-topmost-control-v1-2/).
 I am trying to compare them in several ways.
 Keep in mind, everyone has different opinion so this comparison is for reference only.